Science, Technology, Invention in History:

-Search the Archival Research Catalog (ARC) for digitized images and documents that may be helpful for National History Day research on Science, Technology, and Invention.
+Search the Online Catalog (OPA) for digitized images and documents that may be helpful for National History Day research on Science, Technology, and Invention.

-The following examples are just a few of the digitized images found by conducting ARC searches with the words railroads, atomic, and space.
+The following examples are just a few of the digitized images found by conducting online catalog searches with the words railroads, atomic, and space.

 The Transcontinental Railroad

 Annual Report from the Union Pacific Railroad Company announcing the connection of its rails with those of the Central Pacific Railroad, 1869.

 Col. Paul W. Tibbets, Jr., pilot of the ENOLA GAY, the plane that dropped the atomic bomb on Hiroshima, waves from his cockpit before the takeoff, August 6, 1945.
 (National Archives Identifier: 535736)